Statute law revision: The first Statute Law Revision Act

+Further Statute Law Revision Acts

+By 1859, efforts of statute law revision faced wide criticism from politicians, legal academics and commentators, who focused on the high expenditure to date by various Commissions and Boards (£768,438 since 1830–1859), especially on the salary and motivations of the Commissioners and draftsmen, including Charles Henry Bellenden Ker, the proposed approach taken by the Board to proceed with consolidation before expurgation, and the lack of results to show for it.

+On 17 February 1860, the Attorney General, Sir Richard Bethell told the House of Commons that he had engaged Sir Francis Reilly and A. J. Wood to expurgate the statute book of all acts which, though not expressly repealed, were not in force, working backwards from the present time.

+This led to the passing of the Statute Law Revision Act 1861 (24 & 25 Vict. c.
+101), which repealed or amended over 800 enactments, the Statute Law Revision Act 1863.
+(26 & 27 Vict. c.
+125), which repealed or amended over 1,600 enactments for England and Wales and the Statute Law Revision Act 1867 (30 & 31 Vict. c.
+59) was passed, which repealed or amended over 1,380 enactments.

 Preparation etc. of revised editions of the statutes

 O. Hood Phillips defined statute law revision as "the reprinting of statute law with the omission of obsolete matter".

 Legislation.gov.uk uses the terms "revise", "revised" and "revision" to refer to the editorial process of incorporating amendments and carrying through other effects into legislation.

 Repeal of obsolete enactments

 The Law Commission said that statute law revision originally referred to the repeal of enactments which had become inoperative, in order to facilitate the preparation of a revised edition of the statutes.
 They said that they intended to adopt a more forceful approach by also repealing enactments which no longer served a substantial purpose, and that they hoped that this would also facilitate consolidation.

 Duty to prepare programmes of statute law revision

 It is the duty of the Law Commission to prepare from time to time at the request of the Lord Chancellor comprehensive programmes of statute law revision, and to undertake the preparation of draft Bills pursuant to any such programme approved by the Lord Chancellor.

 It is the duty of the Scottish Law Commission to prepare from time to time at the request of the Scottish Ministers comprehensive programmes of statute law revision, and to undertake the preparation of draft Bills pursuant to any such programme approved by the Scottish Ministers.